aschatte/qpn/README.md

 and support and is **not recommended** for new designs.
 This QP-nano repository is preserved for the existing user base.

+[QP-nanoPIC16] is an adaptation of the QP-nano framework to the Microchip PIC16 architecture as compiled by the MPALB-X IDE using the XC8 compiler (C90/C99).
+It allows QP-nano models developed using the QM modeling tool to be integrated with the QV-nano kernel to build [Active Object] applications.

 ---------------------------------------------------------------------------
 # Documentation